About laser eye surgery

 People thinking about laser eye surgery should consider that:

-- You should be at least 20 years old before you consider laser eye surgery.
+- It’s best that you’re at least 20 years old before you consider laser eye surgery.

 - The refractive error (prescription in glasses) should be stable.